 Kaspersky Internet Security protects your computer against network attacks.

 A network attack is an attempt to break into the operating system of a remote computer.
-Criminals attempt network attacks to establish control over the operating system, cause denial of service in the operating system, or access sensitive information.
-To achieve these goals, criminals either carry out direct attacks, such as port scanning and brute force attacks, or use malware installed on the computer being attacked.
+Criminals attempt network attacks to establish control over the operating system, cause operating system denial of service, or access sensitive information.
+To achieve these goals, criminals either carry out direct attacks such as port scanning and brute force attacks, or use malware installed on a computer under attack.

 Network attacks can be divided into the following types:

-This type of network attack is used when the intruder wants to obtain confidential data (such as bank card numbers or passwords) from a remote computer or secretly use the remote computer for his or her own purposes (such as attacking other computers from this computer).
+This type of network attack is used when the intruder wants to obtain confidential data from a remote computer (such as bank card numbers or passwords) or secretly use the remote computer for the intruder’s purposes (such as for attacking other computers from this computer).

-Important: If you disable Network Attack Blocker, it will not be re-enabled automatically when Kaspersky Internet Security starts again or after the operating system restarts.
+Important: If you have disabled Network Attack Blocker, it will not be re-enabled automatically when Kaspersky Internet Security starts again or after the operating system restarts.
 You have to re-enable Network Attack Blocker manually.

 When the application detects dangerous network activity, Kaspersky Internet Security automatically adds the IP address of the attacking computer to the list of blocked computers, unless the attacking computer is in the list of trusted computers.

 You can create and edit the list of trusted computers.
 Kaspersky Internet Security doesn't block the IP addresses of these computers automatically even after dangerous network activity is detected from them.

 When a network attack is detected, Kaspersky Internet Security logs information about the attack in a report.